Acteal massacre

-The Acteal massacre was a massacre of 45 people attending a prayer meeting of Catholic Indigenous townspeople, including a number of children and pregnant women, who were members of the pacifist group Las Abejas ("The Bees"), in the small village of Acteal in the municipality of Chenalhó, in the Mexican state of Chiapas.
+The Acteal massacre (Matanza de Acteal) was a massacre of 45 people attending a prayer meeting of Catholic Indigenous townspeople, including a number of children and pregnant women, who were members of the pacifist group Las Abejas ("The Bees"), in the small village of Acteal in the municipality of Chenalhó, in the Mexican state of Chiapas.
 Right-wing paramilitary group Máscara Roja murdered the victims on December 22, 1997, while the Government of Mexico first admitted responsibility for the massacre in September 2020.

 History

 The Las Abejas activists professed their support for the goals of the Zapatista Army of National Liberation (Ejército Zapatista de Liberación Nacional - EZLN), including their rejection of applying violent means.
 Many suspect this affiliation as the reason for the attack, and government involvement or complicity.
 Soldiers at a nearby military outpost did not intervene during the attack, which lasted for hours.
 The following morning, soldiers were found washing the church walls to hide the blood stains.
 Some of the pregnant women who were part of the prayer group were intentionally stabbed and shot in the belly to kill their unborn children.
+Guadalupe Vázquez, who went on to become a noted indigenous peace activist, survived the massacre; nine of her relatives, including her parents, five of her siblings, her grandmother and her uncle, were killed.

 The EZLN and many Chiapas residents accused the ruling Institutional Revolutionary Party (PRI) of complicity, and following the change of government in 2000, survivors alleged that the investigation was being stalled, with authorities refusing to question or arrest suspects in the attacks.

 Las Abejas, composed of people from 48 Indigenous communities in the highlands of Chiapas, engaged in activism, issuing communiqués that denounced violence through actions centered around fasting and prayer.
 In November 2006, 100 men and 100 women members of the Abejas organized a peace and justice caravan to Oaxaca, to show their support for the Popular Assembly of the Oaxacan People (APPO) and denounce the repression and violence perpetrated by the state and federal governments.
 They also delivered at least three tons of food, water, and medicine to the APPO.

 On August 27, 2007, Martín Rangel Cervantes, writing in national daily El Universal, stated that a federal judge assigned to the Acteal case sentenced, on July 22, 18 persons for their responsibility in this massacre.
 Each one got 40 years in prison.